alecontia/hello-world/README.md

 # hello-world
 This repository is for practicing the GitHub Flow.

-I've been learning coding in the same way I learned about life: failing and failing.
+I've been learning to code in the same way I learned about life: failing and failing.